L4 microkernel family: L3

-Jochen Liedtke set out to prove that a well designed thinner inter-process communication (IPC) layer, with careful attention to performance and machine-specific (in contrast to cross-platform software) design could yield large real-world performance improvements.
+Jochen Liedtke set out to prove that a well-designed thinner inter-process communication (IPC) layer, with careful attention to performance and machine-specific (in contrast to cross-platform software) design could yield large real-world performance improvements.
 Instead of Mach's complex IPC system, his L3 microkernel simply passed the message with no added overhead.
 Defining and implementing the required security policies were considered to be duties of the user space servers.
 The role of the kernel was only to provide the needed mechanism to enable the user-level servers to enforce the policies.
 L3, developed in 1988, proved itself a safe and robust operating system, used for many years for example by Technischer Überwachungsverein (Technical Inspection Association).

 L4

 After some experience using L3, Liedtke came to the conclusion that several other Mach concepts were also misplaced.
 By simplifying the microkernel concepts even further he developed the first L4 kernel which was primarily designed for high performance.
-To extract every bit of performance, the whole kernel was written in assembly language, and its IPC was 20 times faster than Mach's.
+To maximise performance, the whole kernel was written in assembly language, and its IPC was 20 times faster than Mach's.
 Such dramatic performance increases are a rare event in operating systems, and Liedtke's work triggered new L4 implementations and work on L4-based systems at a number of universities and research institutes, including IBM, where Liedtke started to work in 1996, TU Dresden and UNSW.
 At IBM's Thomas J. Watson Research Center Liedtke and his colleagues continued research on L4 and microkernel based systems in general, especially the Sawmill OS.